tenqz/tagparser/README.md

 # Filter by attribute value - extract tags with a specific attribute value
 tagparser "<html>...</html>" "a" "href" "https://github.com"

+# Extract content - extract only the text content inside tags
+tagparser "<html>...</html>" "a" "--content"
 ```

 ## Development